-[Updated on 8/12/24]: TODAY, a moderate 4.4 magnitude midday earthquake rattled windows, shelves, and nerves in LA's densely populated eastside.
+[Updated] On August 12, 2024, a moderate 4.4 magnitude midday earthquake rattled windows, shelves, and nerves in LA's densely populated eastside.
 It was reportedly felt all over the City and much of the County.
 Less than a week before (on August 6) a slightly larger 5.3 quake near Bakersfield was also felt in LA, as far south as San Diego, and east to Las Vegas.
 Those both set off advance U.S. Geological Service ShakeAlert warnings here.

 In between (August 8, local time) a 7.1, major quake in southern Japan triggered a tsunami advisory and reports of many minor injuries.